Skip to main content

 Term 100 life insurance is long-term coverage for anyone between the ages of 18 and 85.
 It’s similar to permanent life insurance policies because it lasts for the entirety of your life, but like term life insurance policies, no cash value is accumulated over the duration of this plan.

-What term life insurance to age 100 gets you
+What term to 100 life insurance gets you

 One unique aspect of T100 is that once you reach your 100th birthday, you can enjoy continued coverage with no more premiums.

-A key differentiator between T100 and term life insurance is in the policy length.
-While term life insurance policies are shorter and usually span anywhere from 5-30 years, T100 insurance, as well as whole life insurance, lasts your entire life.
+A key differentiator between T100 and term life insurance is the policy length.
+While term life insurance policies are shorter and usually span anywhere from 5 to 30 years, T100 insurance, as well as whole life insurance, lasts your entire life.

 The death benefit is also flexible and the amount is up to you.
 Depending on your provider, coverage can start for as little as tens of thousands of dollars up to millions of dollars.